tylerjlawson/AlbumOfTheDay/README.md

 # Album of the Week
 ### By: JBAFT (*-biː-eɪ-ɛf-tiː*)

-#### 5 guesses, we only say "yes" or "no"
 #### All guesses must be made in 14 West Cherry
 *all music links are through Spotify*

 As a group Jack, Brendan, Aaron, Fabuola, and Tyler each pick an album that they each enjoy and suggest.
 The goal of our weekly competition is to guess who selected each album.
+You get 5 guesses, we start with only saying 'yes' or 'no'.
 After 2 guesses you will be told how many out of 5 you have gotten correct.
 Good Luck.

 ### Current Week
 [Business as Usual - Men at Work](https://open.spotify.com/album/4HDJMKkwAMVFewqfZcmf84)